 - 6 years of service in the national guard or reserves

 2) Spouses of service members who died in the line of duty or as a result of a service-related injury.

 Fixed vs. Adjustable Rate Mortgages

-Terms for a fixed rate mortgages usually range from 10-30 years.
-The advantage of a fixed rate mortgage is that you’ll always know your payment amounts.
+Terms for a fixed-rate mortgage usually range from 10-30 years.
+The advantage of a fixed-rate mortgage is that you’ll always know your payment amounts.
 It’s hard to put a price on that.
-(Paying a slightly higher interest rate might be worth it, so that you can sleep soundly knowing if interest rates rise, your payment will stay the same and your financial situation will be unaffected).
+(Paying a slightly higher interest rate might be worth it so that you can sleep soundly knowing if interest rates rise, your payment will stay the same, and your financial situation will be unaffected).

-Adjustable rate mortgages are generally 30-year mortgages where the first portion of the mortgage has a fixed rate and then the rate is adjusted periodically after that.
-These mortgages are usually described by their name.
+Adjustable-rate mortgages are generally 30-year mortgages where the first portion of the mortgage has a fixed rate, and then the rate is adjusted periodically after that.
+Their name usually describes these mortgages.

-These are great mortgages for first time buyers.
-Often we don’t stay in our first home longer than 10 years, so we can benefit from the advantage of the fixed rate at the beginning while not being locked in for the entire term of the loan and forced to pay penalties if we move or sell.
-The rates will also be lower on this type of mortgage at the beginning so it allows you build more equity in your home.
+These are great mortgages for first-time buyers.
+Often we don’t stay in our first home longer than 10 years, so we can benefit from the advantage of the fixed-rate at the beginning while not being locked in for the entire term of the loan and forced to pay penalties if we move or sell.
+The rates will also be lower on this type of mortgage at the beginning, so it allows you to build more equity in your home.

 It takes time to make the money back that you spend on points, and it may not be worth it depending on how long you stay in the house.
-For most first-time buyers, there is usually not a lot of extra money kicking around when closing on a home, so buying extra points is not often even an option.
+There is usually not a lot of extra money kicking around for most first-time buyers when closing on a home, so buying extra points is not often even an option.

 What is APR?

-APR stands for Annual Percentage Rate and provides a more complete analysis of the cost of borrowing.
-APR takes into account things like lender fees and mortgage points as well as the interest rate to provide you with a more complete understanding of the cost of borrowing.
+APR stands for Annual Percentage Rate and provides a complete analysis of the cost of borrowing.
+APR takes into account things like lender fees and mortgage points, as well as the interest rate, to provide you with a complete understanding of the cost of borrowing.